 The potential and prosperity of GIT have been tremendous.
 As noted by the US department of Labor, cited in Nature January 2004, GIT are ?one of the three most important emerging research fields, along with biotechnology and nanotechnology?.
 The launch of Google Earth has further democratised GIT or GIS .
 Nowadays with a decent Internet connection PC, Google Earth enables ordinary people to play with terabytes of satellite imagery, aerial photos and GIS data, flying from space right down to street level, and easily pinpointing their individual houses.
 Underlying these technologies is the dynamically evolving discipline Geomatics (GeoInformatics or Geographic Information Science), which is the collective name for individual academic disciplines, for example: photogrammetry, geodesy, land surveying, cartography, GIT, and remote sensing.
 It should be noted that courses in these disciplines sometimes are identical with courses in for example geography and spatial planning.

-The geomatics programme consists of one thesis project and six taught courses: two at basic level and four at advanced level.
-The two courses given at basic level have two purposes.
+The geomatics programme consists of one thesis project and nine taught courses: three at basic level and six at advanced level.
+The three courses given at basic level have two purposes.
 The first is to offer the opportunity for progression, and the students with slightly different knowledge in one of the disciplines in Geomatics are given the possibility to catch up at basic level at the beginning of the programme and afterwards continue at advanced level.
 The other purpose is to offer students the chance to broaden knowledge in one or other of the subject?s disciplines.
-The four remaining courses at advanced level mainly deal with advanced spatial analysis and research preparation for the thesis project that ends the studies.
+The six remaining courses at advanced level mainly deal with advanced spatial analysis and research preparation for the thesis project that ends the studies.